sergev/baoclone/README.txt

     baoclone file.img

-Option -v enables tracing of a serial protocol to the radio:
+Option -v enables tracing of a serial protocol to the radio.

 === Sources ===